vloidcloudtech/SecurityasCode-DevSecOps-Patterns/README.md

 > **Debugging note 2**: If you have changed your product names while launching the stacks above, make sure the product names match to the parameters passed within `parameter/eks-provisioner.json` file.
 >
-> #Please Be advised, CodeCommit is no longer offered by AWS so you will need to migrate your project to github at this point
+> Please Be advised, CodeCommit is no longer offered by AWS so you will need to migrate your project to github at this point
 >

 > **Debugging note 3**: Make sure the product versions match with the variables in the `parameter/eks-provisioner.json` file.
 Entirely depends on how many updates you have done to product.

 After you have updated all of the above, run the script in your terminal.

+**> Please Be advised, CodeCommit is no longer offered by AWS so you will need to migrate your project to github at this point